 - Cuisine: Filipino

 [This Chicken Adobo Recipe first appeared on Panning The Globe in March 2014.
-It has been updated with clearer instructions, tweaks to the written post and added nutritional information]
+It has been updated with new photos, a photo walk-through of the recipe, serving suggestions that include authentic Filipino side dishes, and clearer instructions in the recipe card. ]

 Aileen Cunanan-Dwight